-Xchange is an online registry of evidence-based prevention programmes.
-In its first phase, the registry made available manualised interventions for which good European evaluation studies showed beneficial outcomes relating to substance use.
-Now it also contains programmes for deliquency and violence prevention in youth.
+Xchange is an online registry of thoroughly evaluated prevention interventions.
+In its first phase, the registry made available manualised interventions for which good European evaluation studies showed beneficial outcomes relating to substance use as well as programmes for youth offending and bullying.
 For programmes of US origin, the registry also provides the evidence ratings based on evaluation studies at a global level (Blueprint ratings).
+In 2020, Xchange took a first step in broadening its scope to non-manualised interventions by including local environmental prevention strategies.

-In addition to providing information on the effectiveness of programmes, the registry also offers information on the experiences of professionals who have implemented these programmes in individual European countries.
+In addition to providing information on the effectiveness of interventions, the registry also offers information on the experiences of professionals who have implemented the programmes in individual European countries.
 This enables decision-makers to assess the ease with which programmes can be implemented in different social, cultural and organisational contexts.

 The registry is the centrepiece of a growing network of national registries.
 Through Xchange, an interested visitor can access additional details on a specific programme in the national language within a local registry, or access through a national registry the European implementation experiences of a given programme.